juanparati/RDAPLib/README.md

 # RDAPLib

+Branch 1.0 is compatible with Guzzle 6.x.

+[Branch 2.0](https://github.com/juanparati/RDAPLib/tree/2.0) is compatible with Guzzle 7.x.

 ## About

 RDAPLib is a Registration Data Access Protocol (RDAP) client library that query and resolve results into models, arrays or standard objects (stdObject).